-Not only are they tough on the outside, they keep what’s inside protected, as well.
-And loading with an innovative ground-level lift (PODZILLA®) instead of a ramp means less chance of damage.
+Not only are they tough on the outside, but they also keep what's inside protected, as well.
+And loading with an innovative ground-level lift (PODZILLAⓇ) instead of a ramp means less chance of damage.
 The best part?
 You, the PODS customer, own your container’s lock and key, so no one else has access to your belongings.

 Looking for more packing and loading tips?
-Check out the PODS blog for all-things moving related.
-From knowing how to avoid moving scams to learning how to get the kids involved in the moving process, we’ve covered it all!
+Check out the PODS Blog for all things moving-related.
+From how to avoid moving scams to how to get the kids involved in the moving process, we’ve covered it all!